TreeOfSelf/Sven-RTV/README.md

 Changes & Contributions in this Version:
 - Non-deterministic random
 - Partial map nomination
+- Option to add "Extent current map" to RTV menu
 - Option to instantly change map once all votes are cast